WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 rm first_genome_1_line.txt

 ```
-- The command *cat* can be used to join two or more files into a single file.
-The order in which the files are joined is determined by the order in which they appear in the command line.
+- The command *cat* can be used to join (or concatenate as the name suggests) two or more files into a single file.
+- The order in which the files are joined is determined by the order in which they appear in the command line.
 You can use *cat* and the *">"* symbol to join files together.
 - Having looked at the beginning and end of the *genome_1.gff* file you should notice that in the GFF file the annotation comes first, then the DNA sequence at the end.
 - We can recreate this file by using cat to join two separate files, *genome_1.noseq.gff* and *genome_1.fa*, that contain the annotation and DNA sequence, respectively for genome_1.
-To join together these files use:
+- To join together these files use:

 ```bash
 # Join the two files using the cat command